perneky/EasyMono/README.md

 # Enumerations
 The tools also look for and parse enum types and recreate them in the managed world.
 Both enums in namespaces, and enums embedded in classes are supported.

+# Tools result
+With these two tools, EasyMono creates a seamless interop between the two worlds.
+All you need to do is to run them as your scripted C++ classes or your managed exported methods change, and the matching interop mechanism will be generated for you.
+Always up to date.

 # EasyMono.h
 This single header contains the native code which you need to get mono and the integration up and running.
 You can include it anywhere where you need to use its functions directly, or the `EasyMono::ScriptedClass` class.
 But you have to include it into a single CPP file after defining `IMPLEMENT_EASY_MONO` to have the implementation.